 Every business has operating expenses, and a sole proprietorship is no different.
 As long as your expenses are "ordinary and necessary," in the parlance of the Internal Revenue Service, you can claim them on your tax return.
-In addition to health insurance, common deductions include equipment, charitable contributions, entertainment, travel, capital assets and meals.
+In addition to health insurance, common deductions include equipment, utilities, subscriptions, travel, and capital assets.

 If you run your own business, you're responsible for self-employment taxes, in addition to regular income tax.
 Self-employment taxes are the equivalent of the Social Security and Medicare taxes that all employers and workers have to pay.
 When you work for an employer, you only pay the employee's portion of these taxes and the employer pays the other half.
 As a sole proprietor, you have to pay both the employer's and the employee's portions.
 You are allowed to take a tax deduction for half of your self-employment taxes.

 Records and audits

 The IRS tends to take a closer look at tax returns filed by sole proprietors because it can be easy to blur the line between business and personal expenses.
 Even though your business and your personal tax return are combined, the IRS still expects you to keep accurate and distinct business records.
 If you deduct the full price of a computer, for example, the IRS may want to see records proving that the computer is used for business purposes only.